Foundations of statistics: Other reading

-In his book Statistics as Principled Argument, Robert P. Abelson presents the perspective that statistics serve as a standardized method for resolving disagreements among scientists, who could otherwise engage in endless debates about the merits of their respective positions.
-From this standpoint, statistics can be seen as a form of rhetoric.
-However, the effectiveness of statistical methods depends on the consensus among all involved parties regarding the chosen approach.
+In his book Statistics as Principled Argument, Robert P. Abelson articulates the position that statistics serve as a standardized means of settling disputes between scientists who could otherwise each argue the merits of their positions ad infinitum.
+From this point of view, statistics is a form of rhetoric; as with any means of settling disputes, statistical methods can succeed only as long as all parties agree on the approach used.